10 steps to improve your written police reports

 In one instance, an author inadvertently allowed the checker to change all instances of the proper name “Maggio” to the word it proposed, “magic.”
 Because the author didn’t proofread the report before submitting it, this error was not detected.
 The next day, the prosecutor was reading the reports in preparation for court and thought he was the butt of a practical joke when he read all the references to “Officer Magic.”
 He was not a happy man that day – nor was the author.

-The best way to proofread a report is to give it to somebody else and let them read it.
+The best way to proofread a report is to give it to somebody else to read.
 It is always better to have fresh eyes look for mistakes.
 Encourage them to point out anything that looks wrong or sounds awkward.
 Then read it yourself and see if you can improve it.
 One of the best features of a word processor is that mistakes are easily corrected, without having to type the whole thing over.
 (You are hitting the 'save' button while writing your reports, aren’t you?)

 6. A Capital Idea

-On a related note, try sticking to good business fonts like Courier or Times New Roman.
-A good font size for reports is 13.
-Using a wild type face or an unusual font size makes your report less effective and more distracting.
+On a related note, try sticking to fonts like Courier or Times New Roman.
+A good font size is 13.
+Using a wild type face or an unusual font size makes your report less effective.
 A good policy is to adopt a standard format that dictates style of headings and closings, font size and font type for all police reports.

 7. Don't Be So Possessive

 A frequent mistake seen in reports is the misuse of the apostrophe.
-No, this is not going to become a grammar and punctuation lesson.
-But here are a few quick tips:
+Here are two tips:

 - Do not use an apostrophe to show more than one.
 For example, “two car’s,” “three hat’s,” etc.